Why Do I Feel Like I Don't Fit In Anywhere?

 "If people really knew me, would I still belong?"

-This hidden loneliness often creates:
+This hidden loneliness may contribute to:

 self-doubt